mech/Notes/Design (Product)/good_design.md

 36. We are what we repeatedly do.
 Excellence, therefore, is not an act, but a habit.
 37. Don't try to own the experience.
 Let the community own it!
 38. A lot about design is telling a good story.
+39. Don't design in a vacuum
+40. Know your demographic

 ---
 1. Some designers will come up with an idea, and maybe at first it will seem a little strange.
 If there was some top-down review process, it wouldn't survive.
 But then it will turn out that it's a huge win with users.